Netcracker/KubeMarine/documentation/Installation.md

 |replace-repositories|`false`|Deletes old repositories on hosts and installs new ones instead.|
 |repositories| |List of new repositories.|

-In the repositories section, you need to specify new repositories to install.
+In the repositories section, you need to specify the new repositories to install.
 The contents of their configurations can be arbitrary and is directly forwarded into the yum repo files.

 For example in CentOS: